hellojebus/go-mux-jwt-boilerplate/README.md

 To run using Go: `go run *.go`

-Gin is my preferred method for running the application locally as it will watch your files for changes and automatically re-rerun the application.
+Gin is my preferred method for running the application locally as it will watch your files for changes and automatically re-run the application.